-My flight included two pieces of baggage as well as the usual on board luggage, so I packed about 50kg worth of clothes, cooking materials, electronics, omiyage, … I imagine I’ll need in my time here.
+My flight included two pieces of baggage as well as the usual on-board bag, so I packed about 50KG worth of clothes, cooking materials, electronics, omiyage, … I imagine I’ll need in my time here.
 Others before me have written extensively on preparing for long exchange periods, including one of my senpai at my university.
 I’ll link them below as well.

 I’m staying at an apartment block privately owned and refurbished by Chuo University in collaboration with other nearby universities.
-It is pretty bare-bones, but definitely sufficient as a student, and luxuries include my own small bathroom and kitchen area, as well as a washing machine.
-I’ve been using a 100-yen store to liven it up a bit (still needs some work, definitely need a microwave-oven, water-cooker and rice cooker in due time).
+It is pretty small, but definitely sufficient as a student, and luxuries include my own small bathroom and kitchen area, as well as a washing machine.
+I’ve been using a 100-yen store to liven it up a bit (still needs some work, definitely need a microwave-oven, water cooker and rice cooker in due time).

 Location wise, it’s not too shabby.
 It takes about 25 minutes by foot to reach my campus, and similarly it’s about 20 minutes to a central part of town called Tama Center; a very pleasant shopping district right next to an apparently famous Hello Kitty themed attraction park.
 There’s supposedly held a lot of concerts and events held here, and in my first week we discovered a local festival with several live performances and an open-air theater piece.
 As my university is fairly remote, my apartment surroundings feel rather suburb-ish as well; but the green surroundings and lack of commuter passes make up for it, and I’m sure I’ll come to appreciate the quiet here.
 Reaching Shibuya however would take me approximately an hour, and set me back about 500 yen (approx. 4€) for a single trip.